PREPARING FOR PLASTIC SURGERY

 Why should I stop drinking before my Plastic Surgery

-- There are a couple of reasons, one is very obvious but the others are less so.
+- There are a couple of reasons, one is very obvious but others are less so.

 - Alcohol also causes your skin to dry out and this is an obvious problem for plastic surgery as well as the recovery period.
 Dry skin is harder for the surgeon to work on, harder to staple, harder to stitch and more likely to form visible scars.
 The recovery process is also compromised as the dry skin just won’t heal as well.

-- There are many other reasons to stop drinking before and after your Plastic Surgery in accordance with your surgeon’s directions.
-One of the best links I’ve found on this matter is here.
+- There are many other reasons to stop drinking before and after your Plastic Surgery in accordance with your surgeon’s directions – your surgeon will, I’m sure, explain these in detail if you ask.

 What if I’m already using Botox?